Mumie-hub/docker-services/README.md

 Container Services most of them based on alpine image to be lightweight.
-Alle Services are build for a gracefull shutdown/restart.
+Alle Services are build for a graceful shutdown/restart.